dtcenter/MET/met/docs/Users_Guide/met-tc_overview.rst

 18.2 MET-TC components

 The MET tools used in the verification of Tropical Cyclones are referred to as MET-TC.
-These tools are shown across the bottom of the flowchart in :numref:`overview-figure`.
+These tools are shown across the bottom of the flowchart in ::numref:`overview`.
 The MET-TC tools are described in more detail in later chapters.

 The TC-Dland tool is used to generate a gridded file that determines the location of coastlines and islands, and is used as input to the TC-Pairs tool to determine the distance from land of a particular track point.
 The TC-Pairs tool matches pairs of input model data and BEST track (or any reference forecast) and calculates position errors.
 The TC-Stat tool uses the TC-Pairs output to perform filter and summary jobs over the matched pair dataset.
 The TC-Gen tool performs a categorical analysis for tropical cyclone genesis forecasts.
 The TC-RMW tool performs a coordinate transformation of gridded model data, centered on the storm's location.
 The RMW-Analysis tool aggregates TC-RMW output across multiple cases.